nikka-a/EmbeddedDesignByBrockLaMeres/README.md

 ## How To Use

+1. Connect MSP430FR2355
-- Clone the repo
+2. Clone the repository
-- Open the exercise folder in CCS (Code Composer Studio)
-- Navigate to the desired exercise file
+3. Open Code Composer Studio
+4. Import the skeleton project
+5. Replace the source file in the project
-- Build and run the code
+6. Build and run
-- Make the MSP430 blink :)
+7. Make it blink! :)

+## Contributing

+Feel free to suggest improvements and point out mistakes.

+## Disclaimer

+All solutions and explanations are written by me.